Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 3. New Blue Vortex Cover

 This new Blue Vortex cover is designed to be breathable but incredibly waterproof.
 It lets your inflatable dinghy breathe, allowing moisture to escape but not to return.
-This is great, if like me, you live in a damp climate with humid conditions.
+This is great if, like me, you live in a damp climate with humid conditions.

 - Material: 600 Denier polyester